 It’s a common misconception that being a commercial real estate broker is only about assisting people in buying, leasing, selling, and investing in commercial real estate.
 That’s only the tip of the iceberg.

-Below, we’ll have a closer look at the specific ways and tools that help to generate commercial real estate leads.
-Let’s get started!
+In this article, we’ll have a closer look at the specific ways and tools that help brokers generate commercial real estate leads and increase the market share of their brokerages.

 Lead generation is a marketing term that describes the process of attracting prospective clients and converting them into someone interested in your products or services.